-- Any student who fails to adhere to this policy will be found responsible for violating the Student Code of Conduct and subject to appropriate remedies as determined by the University.
-These remedies are designed to educate the student about the consequences of substance abuse and may includeupon exercise of the discretion of the student conduct administrator- fine, warning, probation, parental notification, suspension or dismissal, as well as revocation of the privilege to consume alcohol on campus and/or to attend University-sponsored events at which alcohol will be served or consumed.
+1. Any student who fails to adhere to this policy will

-- 2. The student conduct administrator may, upon exercise of professional discretion, institute the following system of fines:
+- The student conduct administrator may, upon exercise of professional discretion, institute the following system of fines:

 - a.
 First Violation \$75 fine

 - b.
 Second Violation \$125 fine

 - c.
-Third Violation \$300
+Third Violation \$300 fine

-- 1. Non-resident Student \$200
+- d.
+Non-resident Student \$200

 All of the above remedies are cumulative for one year, September 1 through August 30.
-Alcohol violations in the residence halls are appealed to the Office of Residential Student Services.
+Alcohol violations in the residence halls are appealed to the Office of Residence Life.
 Alcohol violations from non-resident students are handled by the Office of Community Standards and Student Conduct.